elo33011/netascode_campus_design/design.md

 * Deploys a unified BGP Routing-based transport underlay.
 * Runs EVPN-VXLAN on top of the underlay to deliver flexible Layer 2/Layer 3 multi-tenant virtual overlay networks.
+* Seats the L2VPN EVPN route reflector at the Core tier — each access-VTEP peers as a route-reflector-client to the two core routers in its own failure domain; the four RR cores full-mesh each other so routes reflected in one failure domain reach the other.

 ![Logical Network Diagram](./diagram/logical.svg)